dualwieldingdad/PopOS_Scripts/README.md

 - [`figlet`](http://www.figlet.org/) – ASCII banner generator (optional)
 - [`mpv`](https://mpv.io/) – For streaming audio (police scanner)

+## 🗂️ empire_scanner_hud.sh File Structure

+Youll have to edit the script to point to your .txt file directory

 - File structure for empire_scanner_hud.sh:
 - Make sure line #4 LOG_DIR="$HOME/" is pointing to a directory you created to hold your 6 .txt files
 - units.txt